 President Trump releases farewell message on eve of White House departure

-President-elect Joe Biden will be sworn in to office Wednesday at noon

-President Donald Trump Tuesday released a farewell video, condemning political violence, and turning an eye toward the future, calling on Americans to "rise above the partisan rancor" and touting some of his administration's greatest accomplishments.
+President Donald Trump Tuesday released a farewell video condemning political violence, calling on Americans to "rise above the partisan rancor," and touting some of his administration's greatest accomplishments.

 "To serve as your president has been an honor beyond description," Trump said in a nearly 20-minute video shared by the White House.
 "Thank you for this extraordinary privilege."